kootenpv/justdb/README.md

 result = j.execute(my_read)
 ```

 Like this, you will be faster than Redis.
-Note that whatever function you will put here, you can be assured that it will be the only function running (well, using `JustDB`).

 ### Warning

-Note that if you do writes/reads outside of using the JustDB, you can still get into race conditions.
+Note that whatever function you will use with `j.execute()` (or with `j` in general), you can be assured that it will be the only function running (well, using `JustDB`, if you write without justdb to the same files, good luck).

 ## root path